challenge-project/challenge-doc/understanding-modification-scripts.md

 ***
 ```

-Let's briefly summerize these simple statements:
+Let's briefly summarize these simple statements:

 - `Script.Name`: Displayed name of the script which can contain spaces.
 - `Script.AuthorLogin`: Login of the author.
 When publishing, it should be YOURS otherwise you won't be able to publish your modification.
 - `Script.Description`: Rather short description of the script which is shown to the user and when modifying.
 - `Script.CompatibleCollections`: In which environments you can use the script.
-Define with comma without spaces in between.
+Define with a comma without spaces in between.

-Next up is **Main** section which is where you will spend the most of the time in most of the cases.
+Next up is **Main** section which is where you will spend most of the time in most of the cases.
 It defines the actual actions Modifier should do.
 Reaching the end of this code section will result in completing the modification - it redirects Modifier to the completion sequence (usually by saying "DONE").

-Then we have **Solver**, section that is used only in Modifier Solver.
+Then we have **Solver**, a section that is used only in Modifier Solver.
 If the script ends with `Solver_Success = False`, then the solution was unsuccessful.
 Very simplified: if the script ends with `Solver_Success = True`, then the solution was successful.
 This part will be covered more in Defining problems and solutions.

 ## Challenge API

-API is basically an interface of many functions, structs and globals which provide extended functionality for scripting. **Challenge API** adds almost a hundred of functions defining not only base of Map Editor Plugin (see Modifier for futher information about MEP), dozens of structs and a few useful globals.
+API is basically an interface of many functions, structs, and globals that provide extended functionality for scripting. **Challenge API** adds almost a hundred of functions defining not only base of Map Editor Plugin (see Modifier for further information about MEP), dozens of structs and a few useful globals.

 > !! **VERY IMPORTANT**: Functions of Challenge API return **ONLY INFORMATIVE VALUES**.
 This is especially crucial with structs.
-Some functions return a struct which contains subinformation.
+Some functions return a struct that contains subinformation.
 Changing a value in subinformation is allowed with regular ManiaScript, but **doesn't have an effect** in the real map modification!
 That means whatever you change in the structs (that aren't defined in Globals), you won't see any actual map changes. **Map does only modify with function calls**.

-To change parameters of the block, there's no other way than removing the block and placing it back with new parameters (unless you use one of the more advanced functions like `ReplaceBlock()`, but the functions still works on removing and placing back).
+To change parameters of the block, there's no other way than removing the block and placing it back with new parameters (unless you use one of the more advanced functions like `ReplaceBlock()`, but the functions still work on removing and placing back).

 The API is available in all sections of the modification script (Metadata, Main, Solver).
-In Metadata however, you should only use the `Script` global.
+In Metadata, however, you should only use the `Script` global.

-See the interactive reference [https://challenge.bigbang1112.eu/reference](here).
+See the interactive reference [here](#/reference).

 ## Defining problems and solutions